All Products

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-2. In the left navigation pane, click Parameter Settings.
+2. In the left-side navigation pane, click Parameter Settings.

-3. On the Editable Parameters tab, search for the parameter to modify and set its value.
+3. On the Editable Parameters tab, search for the parameter that you want to modify and change its value.

-4. Click OK.
-Then, click Submit Parameters.
-In the dialog box that appears, select a time range for the change to take effect.
+4. Click OK, and then click Submit Parameters.
+In the dialog box that appears, specify when the new parameter values take effect.

 CREATE TABLE `t1` (